 For Toddlers

 Toddlers are just beginning to understand how to interact with others and communicate their needs.
-The below activities focus on basic social skills such as naming emotions, sharing, and taking turns.
+The activities below focus on basic social skills such as naming emotions, sharing, and taking turns.

 1) Look Into My Eyes